xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg_muelu/lesson.md

 <!-- <img src="arrow.png" width="30"> Rerun to verify that the solver is now converging. -->

 We can strengthen the preconditioner by increasing the number of symmetric Gauss-Seidel sweeps we are using as a preconditioner.
-We wwitch `relaxation: sweeps` to 3.
+We switch `relaxation: sweeps` to 3.

 <img src="arrow.png" width="30"> Run
 ```